RJuro/CALDISS-EDA/readme.md

 Day two will go deeper, exploring unsupervised machine learning techniques (dimensionality reduction – PCA, NMF, T-SNE, UMAP and clustering – Kmeans, Hierarchical, (H)DBSCAN) for exploratory analysis.

 [Notebook for Day 2](https://nbviewer.jupyter.org/github/RJuro/CALDISS-EDA/blob/master/CALDISS_EDA2.ipynb)

+## Some other resources
+- https://mlcourse.ai/: Notebook based course in machine learning (we covered Topics 1 and 7 in the past 2 days)
+- https://www.fast.ai/: If you want to go (much) further.
+Consider also the Computation Linear Algebra courses they offer.
+- get access to Datacamp or Dataquest (free trial)
+- http://datasciencemasters.org/: Curriculum of many resources to consider if you want to really get skilled...including maths